onetesthub/jetrunner-cli/README.md

 Click <a href="https://jetmanlabs.com/maindoc.html#runnercli_gettingStarted" download>here</a> to download configfile.json.
 After downloading just move that file to location where you feel comfortable to access it later from command line and replace the default values as per your need.

-In jetman cli we can pass diffrent flag like environment, iteration, delay, profile and lot more.
+In Jetrunner cli we can pass diffrent flag like environment, iteration, delay, profile and lot more.
 We'll discuss these flags later.

 # Options #

-Jetman CLI provides a rich set of options to customize a run.
+Jetrunner CLI provides a rich set of options to customize a run.
 You can retrieve a list of options by running it with the **-h || --help** flag.

 > $ jetrunner-cli --configfile "/path/of/configfile.json" --profile "profilename"